bsauk/HybridTuner/README.md

 1. Matlab
 2. TOMLAB glcDIRECT

+All of the results reported in the corresponding paper make use of the TOMLAB and MATLAB solvers described within.

 ## Examples
 We have included several examples in the Example directory.
 To run an example file, modify 'matlab_path' to the location of your MATLAB installation, or remove it if you do not have MATLAB installed.